nxtlo/aiobungie/README.md

 aiobungie features are extra dependencies that replaces the standard library with either faster/neater pkgs.

 * `speedup`
-This will include and uses [orjson](https://github.com/ijl/orjson) or [ujson](https://github.com/ultrajson/ultrajson) as the default `json` parser.
-They provide faster json serialization and de-serialization than the standard Python JSON pkg.
+This will include and uses [orjson](https://github.com/ijl/orjson) as the default `json` parser.
+They provide faster JSON serialization and de-serialization than the standard Python JSON pkg.
 * `full`: This will include all of the features above.

 For installing the specified feature, type `pip install aiobungie[feature-name]`